benbrownlie/MathForGames2020-Assessment/README.md

 .

 The game currently includes:
-> - A collision course where you can maneuver a spaceship around to demonstrate collision detection.
+> - A collision course where you can maneuver a dog and its compaion around to demonstrate collision detection.
 > - A player character and enemies to collide into.
+> - A companion to the player that can also collide with enemies.
 ### How to play

 *Movement*- Using the WASD keys, you can maneuver the spaceship